savithapremkumar/testApp/README.md

  - 	Carousel navigation is sticky,  needs to be smooth

  ## Optional Features Implemented
- - History gets stored in browser localStorage, not on server
+ - Video History gets stored in browser localStorage, not on server
  - App hosted on Heroku